 Is chicken noodle soup healthy?

-Homemade chicken noodle soup flavorful and healthy!
-Store bought packed and canned soup is loaded with sodium and other artificial flavors and preservatives.
+Yes, homemade chicken noodle soup is healthy, and much healthier than store-bought soups which are usually loaded with sodium and other artificial flavors and preservatives.
 This homemade soup contains fresh vegetables, homemade egg noodles (that are insanely easy to make), and a simple homemade chicken broth.
 Even if you use store bought chicken broth and noodles, it’s still healthier in every way!